pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 * `node-load`: Checks server node load.
 It checks whether CPU, memory, and disk usage are too high.
 * `critical-error`: Checks critical errors in the system, such as `server is busy`, component restarting, and failures to write the binlog.
 * `threshold-check`: Checks whether some monitoring metrics exceed threshold values, for example:
-    * Whether the CPU usage of a thread in TiKV’s components exceeds threshold values
+    * Whether the CPU usage of a thread in TiKV's components exceeds threshold values
     * Whether [leaders](https://pingcap.com/docs/dev/glossary/#leaderfollowerlearner) and [Regions](https://pingcap.com/docs/dev/glossary/#regionpeerraft-group) (the basic data storage unit in TiKV) are balanced among TiKV instances
     * Whether a TiKV instance has too many Regions and whether a single instance has more than 20,000 instances

 We're still improving the rules cluster diagnostics uses.
-If you’re interested in adding rules, you can file a pull request [on GitHub](https://github.com/pingcap/tidb/).
+If you're interested in adding rules, you can file a pull request [on GitHub](https://github.com/pingcap/tidb/).

-Let’s look at an example.
-In the following monitoring interface, the query’s 999th percentile latency and queries per second (QPS) suddenly jittered and then immediately returned to normal.
+Let's look at an example.
+In the following monitoring interface, the query's 999th percentile latency and queries per second (QPS) suddenly jittered and then immediately returned to normal.
 What caused this phenomenon?

 ![P999 latency and QPS jittered](media/qps-jitter.jpg)
 <div class="caption-center"> The 999th percentile latency and QPS suddenly jittered </div>